JugBones/Capstone/README.md

 ## Technologies Used
 - React: For the front-end user interface.
-- XXX
+- Python: For the backend handling.
+- MySQL: Database storage (SQL)
-- XXX
+- Firebase: Authentication (NoSQL)
-- XXX
+- FastAPI: API connection

 ## Database Schema
 The application contains X tables: